BrainCircuitsBehaviorLab/village/docs/source/protocols/camera.md

         [[100, 100], [150, 100], [150, 250], [100, 250]],  # side
     ]

     # Circles, each (x, y, radius).
-Combined with
-    # polygons in the same area — a subclass can set both at once.
+Combined with polygons in the same area.
     circles = [(200, 300, 40)]
 ```